 If you want to be a rapper then have a look at our beginner advice to help get you started.

 How to be a Rapper

 It’s a good idea to immerse yourself in the culture and the different sounds of hip-hop and rap music to understand the influences and foundation of this particular genre.
-Of course the difficulty is making yourself original.

 It’s important to remember that rapping is much more than just saying a few words that rhyme, it’s just as much about the rhythm.